DamianB-BitFlipper/algosigner-dapp-example/README.md

-# AlgoSigner dApp Examples
+# AlgoSigner and WalletConnect DApp Examples

-Try it live at <a href="https://purestake.github.io/algosigner-dapp-example/" target="_blank" rel="noopener noreferrer">purestake.github.io/algosigner-dapp-example/</a>

-A sample dApp demonstrating integration with the AlgoSigner Wallet.
+A sample dApp demonstrating integration with the AlgoSigner and WalletConnect.

 ### Functions
-Demonstrates several standard scenarios:

-1. Connect to a wallet and use connection to query the blockchain
-2. Create a payment transaction and have the user sign it
-3. Create a new asset and have the user sign the configuration transaction
-4. Create an opt-in to an asset transaction for the user to sign
+Demonstrates a basic scenario of creating, signing and send a application NoOp transaction.

-* Signed transaction binary blob is encoded in base64 when returned by the extension, in addition to the standard encoding the Algorand SDK performs.
+* For AlgoSigner, the signed transaction binary blob is already encoded in base64 when returned by the extension, in addition to the standard encoding the Algorand SDK performs.
 No extra steps are required to send it through AlgoSigner - which expects and requires the base64 encoding of the binary blob.

 ### Prerequisites
 1. Chrome Browser
+2. Installation
-2. Install of AlgoSigner - <a href="https://chrome.google.com/webstore/detail/algosigner/kmmolakhbgdlpkjkcjkebenjheonagdm" target="_blank" rel="noopener noreferrer">Chrome Store</a>
+   * Install of AlgoSigner - <a href="https://chrome.google.com/webstore/detail/algosigner/kmmolakhbgdlpkjkcjkebenjheonagdm" target="_blank" rel="noopener noreferrer">Chrome Store</a>
+   * Install of Algorand smartphone wallet
+3. Initial Setup
+   * Imported or Created TestNet Wallet in AlgoSigner
-3. Imported or Created TestNet Wallet in AlgoSigner - dApp example uses the first returned
+   * Imported or Created TestNet Wallet in the Algorand smartphone wallet
-4. Visit the dApp <a href="https://purestake.github.io/algosigner-dapp-example/" target="_blank" rel="noopener noreferrer">live</a> or host it yourself.*

-* A simple self hosted solution is to copy/clone the repo locally and run `python3 -m http.server 9000` from the directory
+4. Host the application yourself.
+Clone this project and run `python3 -m http.server 9000` from the directory